 The last production budget is the (factory) overhead budget.
-The company assumes from experience that per direct labor hour $3.25 of variable overhead is incurred (con- sisting of indirect materials).
+The company assumes from experience that, per direct labor hour, $3.25 of variable overhead is incurred (consisting of indirect materials).
 The budgeted number of direct labor hours is taken from the direct labor budget.
 Fixed overhead costs are also projected.
-These include depreci- ation, which is deducted to get the disbursement amounts for each quarter.
+These include depreciation, which is deducted to get the disbursement amounts for each quarter.
 Remember that depreciation is a non-cash expense and therefore relevant for income projections but not for cash ﬂow planning (Drury, 2018).
-The factory overhead budget looks as fol- lows.
+The factory overhead budget would look as follows.